UW-GAC/QCpipeline/README.txt

 SNP (this is slow)

-vii-viii) Allele frequency and heterozygosity by ethnic group and sex.
-Run using the filtered subject-level netCDF/GDS.
+32) Allele frequency and heterozygosity by ethnic group and sex.
+Run using the filtered subject-level GDS.
 > snp_filt_ethn.py --email user@uw.edu snp_filt_ethn.config
 (repeat with different config files for mutiple ethnic groups)

-41d-e)
+34)
 Association tests:

 To do association tests and plotting (including QQ, Manhattan and cluster plots) in one shot: